Breeding back: Quagga

 The Quagga Project is an attempt, based in South Africa, to breed animals which strongly resemble the now-extinct quagga, a subspecies of the plains zebra which died out in 1883.
 Accordingly, the project is limited to selecting for the physical appearance of the original, as recorded by twenty-three mounted specimens, many contemporary illustrations, and a number of written accounts of the animals.

 The two most noticeable characteristics of the quagga, fewer stripes and a darker pelage, are frequently observed to varying degrees in wild plains zebra populations.
 Animals with these two traits have been sought out for the Quagga Project breeding programme.
 In its fourth breeding iteration, the Quagga Project has resulted in foals displaying faint to absent striping on the hind legs and body, although the brown background color of the extinct quagga has yet to emerge.
 The project refers to their animals as "Rau quaggas", after the project founder Reinhold Rau.

 The project has been criticized for its focus on the morphological characteristics of the quagga, as the extinct animal may have possessed unrecorded behavioral or non-visible traits that would be impossible to reliably breed back from plains zebras.

 Wolf

 Although the wolf, the wild ancestor of domestic dogs, is not extinct, its phenotype is the target of several developmental breeds including the Northern Inuit Dog and the Tamaskan Dog.
-They are all crossbreeds of German Shepherds, Alaskan Malamutes and huskies, selected for phenotypic wolf characteristics.
+They are all crossbreeds of German Shepherds, Alaskan Malamutes, and Huskies; selected for phenotypic wolf characteristics, the hybrids are then backbred to improve the "look-alike" effect.
 These new breeds may be viewed as breeding-back attempts as well.

-Although extinct, Japanese wolf DNA survives in the modern domestic Shikoku Inu.
-It is thought that crossing this breed with some subspecies of Asian wolves would result in an authentic analogue to fill the ecological niche left empty in the absence of this apex predator.
+Galápagos giant tortoise

-The Dire Wolf Project, started in 1988, aims to bring back the look of the extinct prehistoric dire wolf by breeding different domestic dog breeds that resemble it.
+In 2012, several hybrids of the Volcán Wolf and extinct Floreana giant tortoise subspecies were discovered on Isabela Island in the Galápagos Archipelago, a territory of Ecuador.
+It is believed that sailors left these tortoises on the island during their travels in the early 19th century.
+In 2017, back breeding efforts began to help the hybrids regain genetic purity of the Floreana subspecies.
+By 2023, 400 Floreana offspring have been hatched from these hybrids on Santa Cruz Island, with plans to release these back bred animals into the wilds of Floreana Island to regain their niche following the successful extirpation of invasive species.